hashicorp/envconsul/README.md

 envconsul is inspired by [envdir][] in its simplicity, name, and function.

+**The documentation in this README corresponds to the master branch of envconsul.
+It may contain unreleased features or different APIs than the most recently released version.
+Please see the Git tag that corresponds to your version of envconsul for the proper documentation.**

 Installation
 ------------
 You can download a released `envconsul` artifact from [the envconsul release page][Releases] on GitHub.
 If you wish to compile from source, you will need to have buildtools and [Go][] installed: